muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 <a name='add1'/>

 To top if off, TR identity went through some incarnations that highly reduced its usefulness.
-As it was constructed, as delusional its root might have been, it was imagined to be a secular identity.
+As it was constructed, as delusional its roots might have been, it was imagined to be a secular identity.
 That was the other reason for "the Turk" to come "from outside", "Central Asia", meaning outside the realm of Islam.
 In fact many of the